tacc-wbomar/Core-CMS-Plugin-System-Specs/README.md

 ## Features

 1. Renders heading, description, and structured data about a system.
-1. Renders supported, nested plugins to incorporate extra content.
+1. Renders supported, nested plugin instances to incorporate extra content.